The Complete 1961 Village Vanguard Recordings: Reception

 Writing for All About Jazz, C. Michael Bailey commented: "The Complete 1961 Village Vanguard Recordings fall right between the last Miles Davis recordings Coltrane made (Someday My Prince Will Come), Coltrane's Africa/Brass sessions and his Ballads on Impulse!.
 He was still three years away from A Love Supreme.
 Clearly, Coltrane was running in all directions... his recorded four-night stand exists as a monument to his sheer force of will in the face of harsh criticism, the definition of a true prophet or visionary...
-Many listeners would be put off by the direction Coltrane took after 1961, but only a fool would deny that what did come was neutronic genius, decimating everything in it path...
+Many listeners would be put off by the direction Coltrane took after 1961, but only a fool would deny that what did come was neutronic genius, decimating everything in its path...
 Now that's what I call 'sheets of sound'."

 In an article for The New York Times, Peter Watrous wrote that "Coltrane and his group were at their best those nights in 1961", and quoted McCoy Tyner, who stated: "We always were experimenting with something, expanding perimeters, looking for new horizons...
 That was the nature of the band, but when we played the Vanguard, it was an especially fresh period in the band's history.
 We had been spurred on by meeting Ravi Shankar, and we were planning to do an album with him that never happened.
 But the whole band was really on fire, and it had reached one of those plateaus."
 Watrous also included a reminiscence from Lorraine Gordon, wife of Max Gordon (founder of the Village Vanguard): "Coltrane would get off the stage and go back toward the men's room and keep practicing between sets...
 Nobody talked to him.
 He just practiced and played; he didn't socialize.
 The music he made, though, was incredible.
 It sounded really new, quite radical."